 The current Owner/Innkeeper at The Lattice Inn, Jim Yeaman, has enjoyed a successful career in organization management and public relations.
 After graduating from Auburn University with a degree in Film, Radio & TV, he was first associated with Auburn’s Public Television and University Relations departments.
 In 1968, his initial assignment in Montgomery was as the first full-time Director of the City’s convention and visitors bureau under the auspices of the Montgomery Area Chamber of Commerce.

 Active over the years in several capacities in the civic and professional life of Montgomery, Jim served as President of the Montgomery Capital Rotary Club as well as Chairman of the City’s Historic Development Commission.
 Prior to his move from Montgomery to Chicago in 1986, he was the founder and CEO of Horizons Management Group, an association management company based in Montgomery.

 The move to the Chicagoland area saw Jim installed as the Associate General Secretary for Membership Services at Rotary International.
 In that capacity, he directed Rotary’s world-wide public relations, communications and membership services operations.

 Prior to the acquisition of The Lattice Inn and his return to Montgomery in 2007, he was CEO of The JOY Group, a property management company that specialized in the management of small to medium sized residential condominium properties on Chicago’s north shore.

-After nearly 27 years of providing an exceptional lodging experience to travelers from around the world, the devastating economic impact of the COVID-19 pandemic forced the business to cease operations on 12/31/20.
+After nearly 27 years of providing an exceptional lodging experience to travelers from around the world, the devastating economic impact of the COVID-19 pandemic forced the business to suspend operations on 12/31/20..